China in talks with Airbus on possible $20 billion aircraft deal - sources

 The deal could also involve a decision to unfreeze the purchase of 27 A330s blocked by China during a recent row with the European Union over environmental policies.

-"This visit to Europe by President Xi Jinping...will certainly beneficially promote the development of ties between China and the European Union," China's foreign ministry spokesman Hong Lei said when asked to confirm the aircraft order.
-"This will be an all-round development of relations."

 A spokesman for Airbus, a subsidiary of Airbus Group (AIR.PA), previously known as EADS, declined to comment.
-Spokespeople for major Chinese airlines including Air China (601111.SS), China Eastern (600115.SS) and China Southern (600029.SS) all declined to comment.
+Chinese government officials were not immediately available to comment and spokespeople for major Chinese airlines including Air China (601111.SS), China Eastern (600115.SS) and China Southern (600029.SS) all declined to comment.

 The package could also include some A320 and A350 aircraft, people familiar with the matter said.

-The sources stressed that the final size of the deal could change and would depend on last-minute talks.
+The sources stressed, however, that the final size of the deal could change and would depend on last-minute talks.
 Previous state visits have included tough negotiations on the sidelines.

 The sources declined to be named as the matter was confidential.